 Once KPIs have been active long enough to accumulate enough raw data, they will start to produce values.
-This can be viewed in both innius insight for Android and innius admin.
+This can be viewed in both innius insight for Android and innius Insight.

 To view KPI data in innius insight for Android, choose the relevant machine and then select 'KPIs' from the menu bar.
 The KPIs will then be displayed as tiles that show the KPI name, value, and the related time bucket.
 The KPI state is displayed by the colored block, with dark blue for ‘normal’, orange with an exclamation mark for ‘cautionary’, and red with an exclamation mark for ‘emergency’.

 On each tile there is also a conversation button, which allows you to view or start conversations with other users about that particular KPI.

 Clicking on a tile allows you to view more detailed KPI data.

 Upon opening the detailed data page, the KPIs, MTBF and MTTR, will display a value based on all received data up until the latest point on the displayed time bucket.
 Moving the point along the graph will display the value up until that given point.

 The detailed data page for the KPIs, OEE and EE show the value calculated for displayed time bucket, either hour, day, week, month, quarter or year*.
 This time bucket is stated below the value and displayed on the graph below.
 Again, moving the point along the graph will display the value at any given point.
 Below the graph, and only for the time buckets, hour, day and week, there is also the option to display shifts on the graph.

 Specifically for the OEE, the availability, performance and quality are also displayed for the selected time bucket and whichever one is selected is shown on the graph as a teal colored line.
 At the bottom of the screen the OEE, availability, performance and quality are also shown in bar graphs per shift.